 Now owned by surfer John John Florence, based in Hawaii

-48-06.
-Spirit of Africa I saw her in Vilanova in Spain where she was for sale I believe.
+I saw her in Vilanova, Spain when she was African where she was for sale.

 Customers wanted to add more interior volume and kit to the 62s, so the original Morrelli & Melvin design was lengthened to 66′ and the GUNBOAT 66 was born.
 Morrelli & Melvin fine-tuned the structures, rigs, and layouts to optimize this design from 2006 to 2012.

 Read the full Gunboat 66 Review.

 (ex Flash, (ex-Panthera, ex-Mayhem, ex-Sugar Daddy first to circumnavigate)